eudoxia0/eudoxia0.github.io/article/_posts/2023-01-16-how-australs-linear-type-checker-works.md

 Where the return type contains the length and the original list again.
 This isn't ideal.

+_Borrowing_ allows us to suspend linearity in a safe way.
+We can take free (copyable) references to linear types, pass them around, store them in data structures, access (free) data through them.
+Mutable references can even edit the contents of linear values.
+And references are limited in such a way that they cannot escape the lifetime of a linear value: the compiler ensures that by the time a linear value is consumed, every reference is no longer available.

 ## Borrowing: The Simple Case

 ## Borrowing: The General Case